 New All The Way Up Partnership with Essex County Correctional Facility for GED Classes

-All The Way Up Adult Education Center is excited to announce a new partnership with the Essex County Correctional Facility(ECCF) to provide one-on-one GED preparation courses to individuals with justice system involvement.
+All The Way Up Adult Education Center is partnered with the Essex County Correctional Facility(ECCF) to provide one-on-one GED preparation courses to individuals with justice system involvement.

 All The Way Up Adult Education Center is a mission- and service-based Newark nonprofit focused on providing GEDs to the greater Newark area through a dedicated team of volunteer tutors and part-time staffers.
 Our network of volunteers allows for one-on-one tutoring that can meet the needs of each student as an individual.

 We have been working within Essex County and Newark since 2016 to provide the tools and resources to help New Jerseyans get the education they deserve and empower them to create the life they want for themselves.

 The goal of the partnership between All The Way Up and the Essex County Correctional Facility is to create more opportunities for justice-involved individuals, which will allow them more financial stability and structure.
 The partnership also includes GD Correctional Services, Essex County College, and Brenshirer Technical Institute to create robust training programs that will help residents of ECCF reintegrate into our communities and give them an edge in the job market.